 – Elimination of Hydrogen Ions via Kidneys

-Carbon dioxide plays one of the central roles in respiratory alkalosis.
-Note, however, that tissue hypoxia due to critically-low carbon dioxide level in the alveoli is usually the main life-threatening factor in the severely sick.
+Carbon dioxide plays a central role in respiratory alkalosis.
+Note, however, that tissue hypoxia due to critically-low carbon dioxide levels in the alveoli is usually the main life-threatening factor for the severely sick.
 As we discussed before, CO2 is crucial for vasodilation and the Bohr effect.

 Respiratory alkalosis caused by low CO2 in the arterial blood

-This YouTube video clip "Hypocapnia, Respiratory Alkalosis: Key Causes of Deaths In the Most Sick" summarizes numerous epidemiological studies related to ineffective breathing in the severely sick and critically ill people.
-Their breathing is very fast and deep, while oxygenation of cells is critical.
+This YouTube video clip “Hypocapnia, Respiratory Alkalosis: Key Causes of Deaths In the Most Sick” summarizes numerous epidemiological studies related to ineffective breathing in the severely sick and critically ill people.
+While oxygenation of cells is even more critical to those that are sick, their breath is undoubtedly fast and deep.
 This is the reason why, regardless of the health condition, critically ill patients are often provided with pure oxygen.
 You can read all these medical abstracts on the web page How do we breathe when we die?

-Many people believe that if you eat certain foods, it can cause your blood to become more alkaline or acidic.
-Medical research studies have clearly shown that breathing and blood carbon dioxide and bicarbonate ions levels are more significant factors in blood-pH control.
-Alveolar hyperventilation that is common in the sick reduces cell oxygenation, increases resting blood lactate levels, intensifies production of free radicals due to tissue hypoxia (cells are deprived of oxygen), causes diabetic ketoacidosis in the genetically predisposed patients, and suppresses the immune system and main blood-pH buffer systems of the human organism.
+Many people believe that certain types of food can cause blood to become more alkaline or acidic.
+Even so, medical research studies have clearly shown that breathing, blood carbon dioxide, and bicarbonate ions levels have a more significant effect on blood-pH than food.
+Alveolar hyperventilation, a condition that is common in the sick, reduces cell oxygenation, increases resting blood lactate levels and intensify the production of free radicals due to tissue hypoxia (cells are deprived of oxygen).
+Moreover, hyperventilation causes diabetic ketoacidosis in genetically predisposed patients and suppresses the immune system and main blood-pH buffer systems of the human organism.

-Changes in carbon dioxide and breathing cause immediate and long-term effects of blood pH.
-They are not necessary the same.
+Changes in carbon dioxide and breathing cause immediate and long-term changes in blood pH.
 The immediate effects are simple: higher-CO2 content causes blood acidification and pH decrease, while reduced carbon dioxide levels increase blood pH, often causing death in the critically ill (see a review of medical studies below).
 Long-term effects depend on the direction of change (moving closer to normal breathing or not), genetic factors, existing pathologies, diet, physical exercise, thermoregulation, and many other parameters.

-CO2 gas, when dissolved in blood, is the second largest group of negative ions of blood plasma.
-Hence, breathing directly affects blood pH.
-In its turn, blood pH is tightly monitored within a very narrow range (from about 7.3 to 7.5) by the group of nerve cells located in the medulla oblongata in order to have normal-body biochemistry.
+CO2 gas, when dissolved in the blood, is the second-largest group of negative ions of blood plasma.
+Hence, breathing has an immediate effect on blood pH.
+In order to have healthy body biochemistry, blood pH is tightly monitored within a very narrow range (from about 7.3 to 7.5) by a group of nerve cells located in the medulla oblongata.
 The same nerve cells control breathing through several independent mechanisms, including peripheral and central CO2 and O2 chemoreceptors.

-Hence, arterial CO2, carbon dioxide, through several independent biochemical mechanisms, can influence blood pH and cause respiratory alkalosis in patients with chronic diseases.
+Hence, arterial CO2 and carbon dioxide, through several independent biochemical mechanisms, can influence blood pH and cause respiratory alkalosis in patients with chronic diseases.

-CO2 also influences viscosity of blood.
-Acute hyperventilation and arterial hypocapnia makes blood more viscous.
-This effect is a part of the fight-and-flight response (an immediate reaction to stress).
-While useful in a short run to prevent blood losses due to bleeding, increased blood viscosity produces a large strain on the heart muscle and causes other negative effects leading to, for example, thrombosis (formation of a blood clot).
+CO2 also influences the viscosity of blood.
+Acute hyperventilation and arterial hypocapnia make blood more viscous.
+This effect is part of the fight-and-flight response (an immediate reaction to stress).
+While this is useful in the short run to prevent loss of blood (due to bleeding), increased blood viscosity produces a large strain on the heart and can cause other negative effects such as thrombosis (formation of blood clots).

-Dr. KP Buteyko and over 180 of his medical colleagues also found that CO2 controls and regulates composition and properties of all other bodily fluids, including secretions of the stomach, composition and properties of saliva and mucus, pH of the urine.
-For example, for most people, in conditions of hyperventilation, stomach and urinary pH become too low (too acidic), promoting development of gastritis and ulcers, or urinary stones. pH of saliva can be also out of norms for people with low body oxygen levels, especially with less than 20 seconds for the body oxygen test.
+Dr. KP Buteyko and over 180 of his medical colleagues also found out that CO2 controls and regulates the composition and properties of all other bodily fluids.
+This includes secretions of the stomach, composition, and properties of saliva, mucus, and pH of the urine.
+It is observed that for most people with hyperventilation issues, stomach and urinary pH is too low (too acidic), promoting the development of gastritis, ulcers and/or urinary stones.
+The pH of saliva can also be out of norms for people with low body oxygen levels, especially those with less than 20 seconds for the body oxygen test.